-Role of the Successful Applicant of the 2022-23 ACG CFP is to:
+Role of the Recipient of the 2023-24 ACG CFP is to:

-- oversee project activities to ensure completion within the timelines indicated in the proposal; - make every effort to pay for and complete the project within 12 months of the agreement start-date.
-The ministry will not pay for any costs overruns nor make provisions for when the project is not completed or goes beyond 12 months; - for projects that are also funded under the ACG Program Guidelines, ensure CFPapproved project activities and costs are tracked and reported on separately; - ensure that objectives and outcomes stated in the agreement are being met, keeping a record of progress and accomplishments to-date, and maintaining accurate financial records to ensure that funding is being used for its intended purpose; - manage the agreement with the ministry, submitting required reports and participating in monitoring and project evaluation; - acquire equipment or complete training facility/lab improvements, including any construction project, through a process that promotes the best value for money; - ensure their facilities are maintained in good repair, and that they provide a safe environment for faculty, staff, and students; - ensure that their facilities are accessible to persons with disabilities and that they are in compliance with all applicable federal, provincial and municipal statutes and codes; and - comply with the Fire Code (Retrofit Section) while undertaking projects funded under this program.
+- Oversee project activities to ensure completion within the timelines indicated in the agreement; - Make every effort to pay for and complete the project within 12 months of the agreement start-date.
+The ministry will not pay for any costs overruns nor make provisions for when the project is not completed or goes beyond 12 months; - For projects that are also funded under the ACG Base allocation, ensure CFPapproved project activities and costs are tracked and reported on separately; - Ensure that objectives and outcomes stated in the agreement are being met, keeping a record of progress and accomplishments to-date, and maintaining accurate financial records to ensure that funding is being used for its intended purpose; - Manage the agreement with the ministry, submitting required reports and participating in monitoring and project evaluation; - Acquire equipment or complete training facility/lab improvements, including any construction project, through a process that promotes the best value for money; - Ensure their facilities are maintained in good repair, and that they provide a safe environment for faculty, staff, and students; - Ensure that their facilities are accessible to persons with disabilities and that they are in compliance with all applicable federal, provincial and municipal statutes and codes; and - Comply with the Fire Code (Retrofit Section) while undertaking projects funded under this program.

-The role of the ministry is to facilitate the ACG project by contributing funding, information about program guidelines, and requirements to the successful applicants.
+The role of the ministry is to facilitate the ACG project by contributing funding, information about program guidelines, and requirements to the recipients.
 To this end, the ministry will:

-- review and approve proposed projects in accordance with the ACG CFP Guidelines; - negotiate, complete and administer an agreement with approved TDAs.
-Administration will include - receiving and commenting on project reports; and - monitoring progress and performance against agreement activities and outcomes; - collect and review reports and outcome data to evaluate the project; and - provide direction on reporting.
+- Review and approve proposed projects in accordance with the ACG CFP Guidelines; - Negotiate, complete and administer an agreement with approved TDAs.
+Administration will include: - Receiving and commenting on project reports; and - Monitoring progress and performance against agreement activities and outcomes; - Collect and review reports and outcome data to evaluate the project; and - Provide direction on reporting.